-Once accepted to Southern Union State Community College (SUSCC), contact the Veterans Resource Center (VRC) for assistance in applying for the benefits.
+Once accepted to Southern Union State Community College (SUSCC), contact the Veterans Resource Center (VRC) to apply for the benefits.
 The Chapter under which you are filing will determine the documentation (DD-214, NOBE, etc.) required by the VA to certify your benefits.